Request Your Transcript

-In addition to the financial assistance provided by the College of Law, the State of Nebraska also offers a Loan Repayment Assistance Program (LRAP).
-The purpose of the program is to strengthen legal assistance for low-income persons by supporting the recruitment and retention of qualified attorneys 1) who are employed by tax-exempt charitable organizations performing such assistance, 2) may have skills in languages other than English, and/or 3) are employed in legal profession shortage areas in Nebraska.
+In addition to the financial assistance provided by the College of Law, the State of Nebraska also offers the Legal Education for Public Service and Rural Practice Loan Repayment Assistance Program (LRAP) to provide educational loan repayment assistance to attorneys who qualify for such assistance.
+The purpose of the program is to strengthen legal assistance for low-income persons by supporting the recruitment and retention of qualified attorneys who are employed by tax-exempt charitable organizations performing such assistance, may have skills in languages other than English, and/or are employed in legal profession shortage areas in Nebraska

 To be eligible for 2015 state assistance, the State of Nebraska LRAP Application must be completed by November 2, 2015.